muhammadumair894/langchain/README.md

 > [!NOTE]
 > Looking for the JS/TS library?
 Check out [LangChain.js](https://github.com/langchain-ai/langchainjs).

-LangChain is a framework for building LLM-powered applications.
+**LangChain-Umair** is a framework for building LLM-powered applications.
 It helps you chain together interoperable components and third-party integrations to simplify AI application development —  all while future-proofing decisions as the underlying technology evolves.